Chart Color Schemes

 Infrastructure

-Campbell has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Campbell has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely to affect this region.
-Key projects include the Australian War Memorial Redevelopment, Hassett Park Master Plan & Sportsground Upgrades, Campbell 5, Campbell Neighbourhood Oval Upgrade, and Australian Defence Force Academy Living-In Accommodation.
-The following list details those most relevant.
+AreaSearch has identified 19 projects that could affect this region.
+Notable ones include the Australian War Memorial Redevelopment, Hassett Park Master Plan & Sportsground Upgrades, Campbell 5, Campbell Neighbourhood Oval Upgrade, and Australian Defence Force Academy Living-In Accommodation.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.